About – Central Alberta Regional Consortium

 For more information, please contact the Executive Director

-CARC is governed by a ten member Board of Directors made up of representatives from the partner organizations.
+CARC is governed by the Board of Directors from the College of Alberta School Superintendents (CASS).

 The Board is responsible for the governance of the Central Alberta Regional Consortium.
 Each year, the Board provides the Minister of Learning with an Annual Report outline its achievements.